Plains of Abraham

 The Plains of Abraham (Plaines d'Abraham) is a historic area within the Battlefields Park in Quebec City, Quebec, Canada.
 It was established on 17 March 1908.
 The land is the site of the Battle of the Plains of Abraham, which took place on 13 September 1759, but hundreds of acres of the fields became used for grazing, housing, and minor industrial structures.
 Only in 1908 was the land ceded to Quebec City, though administered by the specifically created and federally-run National Battlefields Commission.
 The park is today used by 4 million visitors and tourists annually for sports, relaxation, outdoor concerts, and festivals.

 Plains of Abraham Museum

 The Plains of Abraham Museum serves as the park's information and reception centre.
-It features a multi-media exhibition about the siege of Québec and the 1759 and 1760 battles of the Plains of Abraham.
+It features a multi-media exhibition about the siege of Quebec and the 1759 and 1760 battles of the Plains of Abraham.
 Other displays feature the history of the site through archaeological artifacts found in the park.
 Open year-round and located at 835 Wilfrid-Laurier Avenue, the museum serves as the starting point for tours and includes a gift shop.